funkygao/fae/README.md

     - vital code should be more robust
     - can't have too much vital code
 *   Horizontal scale made easy
-    - frontend(php) and middleware scale independently
+    - frontend(e,g. php/python/java) and middleware scale independently
     - middleware is in charge of performance while frontend is in charge of biz logic
+    - fae serves as service abstractive service provider
 *   Polyglot development
 *   Easier dev team management